neodsp/audio-blocks/README.md

 }
 ```

-> **Warning:** Accessing `raw_data` can be unsafe because it provides access to all contained samples, including those that are not intended to be visible.
+> **Warning:** Accessing raw_data can be dangerous because it provides access to all contained samples, including those that are not intended to be visible.

 ## Performance Considerations